stacks-loops/phase-1-group-project/README.md

 Venue - API
 Genre - API

+We also have an audio control that plays on command.

 There will be an upvote button section that persists

 Three Event listeners (click, keydown and DOM content loaded)
-- Like button
+- Like button w/ reset button at the bottom of the page.
 - Dropdown comment box.
 - At the bottom of the page if you press the pgup arrow, it will take you to the top of the page.
-- Onload landing page shows a few concerts upcoming
+- Onload landing page shows a few featured concerts, with a click button for a listing of upcoming events.

 Array iteration
 - iterate through team concert objects and put them on loading page

 CORE Feature - Render concert info card after selecting the upcoming events.

+CSS used for overall styling on the page.
+HTML used for the page layout.

+Any questions just ask!